End-to-end SDK generation and publishing with Bitbucket Pipelines

 and paste the token in the Value field, then click Add variable.

-3.2 Create a Bitbucket access token
+Create a Bitbucket access token

 To enable the Bitbucket pipeline to run the liblab CLI and push changes to your SDK repos, you need a Bitbucket access token.
 Follow these steps to create a project access token:

 liblab recommends using a Project access token.
-If the control repo and SDK repos are in the same project, this limits the token's access scope to necessary repos.
+If the Control Repo and SDK repos are in the same project, this limits the token's access scope to necessary repos.

 For non-premium accounts, consider creating a repository access token for the SDK repo.
 However, this restricts usage to one SDK repo.

-- In Bitbucket, go to Projects and select the project containing the control repo and SDK repos.
+- In Bitbucket, go to Projects and select the project containing the Control Repo and SDK repos.

 - In the left sidebar, choose Project settings.